gadolinis/Automation_of_occupations_consequences_for_the_USA/README.md

 ![name9](https://github.com/gadolinis/Automation_of_occupations_consequences_for_the_USA/blob/master/img/general_The%20largest%20most%20likely%20automatable%20occupations%20in%20South%20Dakota.png)

-Massachusetts and District of Columbia has lowest sensitivity for automation.
+Massachusetts and District of Columbia have the lowest sensitivity for automation, but the biggest occupations they lose are very similar.
+Only DC has security guards, secretaries, administrative assistants, accountants, and office clerks as the biggest occupations.

 ![name7](https://github.com/gadolinis/Automation_of_occupations_consequences_for_the_USA/blob/master/img/general_The%20largest%20most%20likely%20automatable%20occupations%20in%20Massachusetts.png)